Home > Blog > Podcast: Contracts over Coffee with Whatfix’s Ali Mansuri

 Also consider the risks involved for not opting for a good contracting process.
 As you know, we are getting more and more scrutinized, there are more and more regulations coming out there, unidentified risk, unfulfilled obligations, a lack of communications between stakeholders.
 Traceability is extremely, extremely important.

 And lastly this is my very personal take: I wouldn’t like to redline something printed out and mail it to a lot of third parties and send it back with revisions.
 It’s just a very inefficient process.

 Anne: So, with that challenge in place, where do you think contracting is going?

 Ali: What really caught my eye is how huge a potential there is in the CLM space.
 Look at a company spending a billion dollars in annual purchases or procuring.
 This is something quite interesting I read in the Aberdeen group white paper: About $200 million of that is spent off contracts, right? $800 million is on contracts, and $200 million is off-contract.
-And considering that enterprises report a 16% discount advantage for on-contract purchases, that means moving just a quarter of purchases back onto the contract could have returned $8 billion in savings.
+And considering that enterprises report a 16% discount advantage for on-contract purchases, that means moving just a quarter of purchases back onto the contract could have returned $8 million in savings.

 And a company with, let’s say, a purchase procurement total of about $500 billion a year, and out of this they use $400 billion under contracts, and the remaining $100 billion is not: They lose $18 billion every year due to a lack of proper supplier contract management.
 So from a macroeconomic perspective, basically 80% of the world is on contracts when it comes to having any kind of obligations to be delivered—any revenue, any cost, any assets, any liabilities.
 CLM is bringing even more liquidity and getting more revenue to the end customers and enterprises.